Updated June 13, 2023

 Step 1: Draw a rectangle on your artboard and fill it with a solid color.

-Step 2: Now duplicate the rectangle you created, place it over the original and fill it with a black and white radial gradient.
+Step 2: Now duplicate the rectangle you created, place it over the original, and fill it with a black-and-white radial gradient.

 Step 3: The gradient is solid right now.
-Reduce the transparency of the black bar to 30%.
+Reduce the Transparency of the black bar to 30%.

 Step 4: And white bar to 10%.

 - Blending modes manage how the colors of the groups, objects, or layers communicate with each other.
 They are defined as color mode-specific and achieve distinct outcomes in CMYK and RGB formats.
-To observe the result of blending modes, you require to append a white or multi-colored element behind your artwork.
+To observe the result of blending modes, you must append a white or multi-colored element behind your artwork.